 If you love both franchises, you’ll probably love both parks.
 There’s no reason why you can’t visit both, right?

-I grew up watching Star Wars, and even though The Wizarding World has things that are better, I would personally choose Galaxy’s Edge.
+I grew up watching Star Wars, and even though The Wizarding World has better things, I would personally choose Galaxy’s Edge.

-That said, we’d be having a different conversation if you asked me if Universal Studios was better than Hollywood Studios.
+That said, we’d have a different conversation if you asked me if Universal Studios was better than Hollywood Studios.
 That’s another blog post for another day!

 If you have a favorite, let me know in the comments at the bottom of the post.

 More Galaxy’s Edge and Wizarding World Tips and Tricks